The coloured diamond, or fancy diamonds as they're referred to are quite rare.

 Most diamonds are yellowish brown when in their natural state, which is caused by the presence of nitrogen molecules trapped in the mineral when it was formed millions of years ago.

 The less nitrogen in a diamond,the whiter it is and the more expensive and coveted - colour grades go from D - completely colourless, to Z - a beige yellow colour.

-All of My Diamonds diamonds are graded by GIA, a diamond grading laboratory in the United States.
+All of our diamonds at Monroe Yorke Diamonds are independently graded by GIA, a diamond grading laboratory in the United States.
 Discernible differences between D, E, and F grades are difficult to see with the naked eye, and when set in a mount, invisible.

-For an overview of diamonds from My Diamonds, go to their website at www.mydiamonds.com.au and refer to their diamond buying guides.
+For an overview of diamonds from Monroe Yorke Diamonds, visit our website at www.mydiamonds.com.au and refer to their diamond buying guides.
 Their diamond sourcing page is the best way to find a special diamond, particularly if you're designing your own ring.
-Here is an example of a grading report from GIA, the certificate you'll receive when you buy your own special diamond:~
+Here is an example of a grading report from GIA, the certificate you'll receive when you buy your own special diamond: